wink-link/winklink-doc/docs/en/deploy.md

 ## Node Deployment

-WINKLink node can be deployed after the contract is deployed.
+WINkLink node can be deployed after the contract is deployed.

-WINKLink node (project directory `node`) code is available at: https://github.com/wink-link/winklink/tree/master/node.
+WINkLink node (project directory `node`) code is available at: https://github.com/wink-link/winklink/tree/master/node.

 ::: warning
 Current node implementation includes the adapter for accessing token price via exchange APIs.
 Please run the node in a stable network environment outside Mainland China.